 WHAT WE’RE UP TO

-Currently creating Tank & Me, a performance working with hair suspension and illusion, with the support of The Lowry under their Developed with program (Funded by Arts Council England)
+Currently creating Tank & Me, a performance working with hair suspension and illusion, Co-produced by Perplx VZW and with the support of The Lowry under their Developed with program (Funded by Arts Council England)